1. Timelines

 • Ael, the Star-Smith, sought to create lasting order, forging stars and celestial bodies—yet Thanatos, the Eldari of Destruction, unmade them just as swiftly, believing all things must return to nothing.

-• Ignis, the Flame Eternal, gave birth to great suns and infernos, yet Gaia, the Titan of Matter, cooled them into stillborn, lifeless husks.
+• Ignis, the Flame Eternal, gave birth to great suns and infernos, yet Gaia, the Mother of Matter, cooled them into stillborn, lifeless husks.

-• Kinetus and Zephyr, embodiments of motion and space, sent planets and stars careening through the abyss, only for their trajectories to be violently disrupted as they withered to the forces of entropy.
+• Kinetus and Zephyr, embodiments of motion and space, sent planets and stars careening through the abyss, only for their trajectories to be violently disrupted as they were folded into the void-space of Nox.

 Reality had no permanence.
 Time unraveled, stars collapsed, and the fabric of space itself warped endlessly.
-It was a time where nothing could be built, for each moment erased the last.
+It was a time where nothing could persist, for each moment erased the last.

 The power of the Eldari was beyond reckoning, raw and untamed, reshaping existence at their whim.
 During this age: